quantumlib/Cirq/docs/tutorial.md

 of the system, since that is not experimentally accessible.
 "Simulate" commands, however, are more broad and allow different forms of simulation.
-When prototyping small circuits it is useful to execute "simulate" methods, but one should be weary of relying on them when run against actual hardware.
+When prototyping small circuits it is useful to execute "simulate" methods, but one should be wary of relying on them when run against actual hardware.

 Currently Cirq ships with a simulator tied strongly to the gate